 Svetlana Svetlichnaya – Beauty of Soviet cinema

-Svetlana Svetlichnaya is a Soviet – Russian theater and film actress, Honored Artist of the RSFSR (1974).
+Svetlana Svetlichnaya is a Soviet Russian theater and film actress, Honored Artist of the RSFSR (1974).

-Glamorous actress was born in the city of Leninakan, Soviet Union on May 15, 1940.
+Glamorous actress was born in the city of Leninakan (now Gyumri, Armenia), Soviet Union on May 15, 1940.
 Her father was the military man, so the family often moved from town to town.
-Svetlana went to school in Ohtyrka, Sumy region and in 1958 she graduated from school in Sovietsk, Kaliningrad region.
+Little girl went to school in Ohtyrka, Sumy region and in 1958 she graduated from school in Sovietsk, Kaliningrad region.
 Then Svetlana was sent to Moscow by her mother to study at the Film Institute.
 After graduation in 1963 she became an actress at the Actors Studio Theatre.

-Svetlana’s most memorable role was in the film “Diamond Arm”, where she played a fatal temptress.
+By the way, her most memorable role was in the film Diamond Arm, where she played a fatal temptress.
 It was completely new type of women for the Soviet Union – modern, stylish, sexually liberated.
 According to Svetlichnaya, during the filming of the movie, she had brief affair with Andrei Mironov.